wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/3-what-modern-excel.md

 ## Modern tools

 This section is a short side trip into XLOOKUP and FILTER() to start your students thinking about finding and sorting data.
-These tools will also give your students a quick example of some of the new updates thta they may have missed in Excel.
+These tools will also give your students a quick example of some of the new updates that they may have missed in Excel.

 ### XLOOKUP()